The Michigan Academic Library Association will award grants to attend the MiALA Annual Conference.

 To apply for a MiALA Annual Conference grant, an individual must meet the following criteria:

-Be a current individual/student/retiree member of MiALA in good standing;
+Be a current individual/student/retiree member of MiALA in good standing; and

 Current MiALA Board of Directors and Conference Planning Committee members are NOT eligible to apply.
 Past grant recipients may not apply for another MiALA Annual Conference grant for five years.